Juanpablo3090/User-History-3---Product-web-api/README.md

-# webProductos - Simulacro HU3
+#webProducts - HU3

-Solución scaffold para la HU: API REST en .NET con arquitectura en capas (Api, Application, Domain, Infrastructure).
+HU Scaffold Solution: REST API in .NET with a layered architecture (API, Application, Domain, Infrastructure).

-**Incluye**:
-- 4 proyectos: webProductos.Api, webProductos.Application, webProductos.Domain, webProductos.Infrastructure
+**Includes**:
+- 4 projects: webProducts.Api, webProducts.Application, webProducts.Domain, webProducts.Infrastructure
-- Proyecto de pruebas: webProductos.Application.Tests (xUnit)
+- Test project: webProducts.Application.Tests (xUnit)
-- Dockerfile y docker-compose.yml (API + MySQL + Adminer)
+- Dockerfile and docker-compose.yml (API + MySQL + Admin)
-- EF Core DbContext y migraciones placeholder
+- EF Core DbContext placeholder and migrations
 - Postman collection placeholder

-> Este es un scaffold funcional que debe restaurarse y compilarse con .NET 7/8 en local.
-Ejecuta `dotnet restore` y `dotnet build`.
+> This is a working scaffold that needs to be restored and compiled with .NET 7/8 locally.
+Run `dotnet reset` and `dotnet build`.

-Instrucciones rápidas:
+Quick Instructions:
-1. Instalar .NET SDK (7+).
+1. Install the .NET SDK (7+).

-2. Desde la raíz del repo: `dotnet restore`, `dotnet build`.
+2. From the repository root: `dotnet restore`, `dotnet build`.

-3. Levantar con Docker: `docker-compose up --build` (requiere Docker).
+3. Start with Docker: `docker-compose up --build` (requires Docker).

-4. Endpoint de autenticación:
+4. Authentication endpoint:

-   - POST /api/auth/register
+- POST /api/auth/registration

 - POST /api/auth/login

+5. If you wanna use the api web via swagger, go to "http://localhost:5000/swagger/index.html"
+6. If you need to acess adminer just enter to "http://localhost:8081/"